Skip to content

 • A brand or supplier — filter by manufacturer or supplier

-3. Click Create Tasks in the toolbar and choose the counting task type
+3. Click Create Tasks in the toolbar and choose counting tasks

 You can also ask the AI to set up a count in plain language — for example, “Create a counting task for aisle 5” or “Have someone count the paint display.”
 The AI drafts the task and asks you to confirm before creating it.